swup/docs/src/docs/getting-started/common-issues.md

 This is a compilation of challenges and suggested solutions when integrating or extending swup.

+Consider installing the official [Debug Plugin](/plugins/debug-plugin/) during development to get warnings and suggestions for some common mistakes.

 ## Scripts on the next page are not executed

 Swup doesn't insert new script tags by default.
 To run code after a page visit, you have a few